asyml/texar/examples/transformer/README.md

 ```
 python transformer_main.py --run_mode=test --config_data=config_iwslt15 --model_dir=./outputs
 ```
 The latest checkpoint in `./outputs` is used.
-Samples are in the file `./outputs/test.output`.
+Generated samples are in the file `./outputs/test.output`.

 Next, decode the samples with respective decoder, and evaluate with `bleu_tool`:
 ```